pfaciana/gulp-conditional-eol/README.md

 'cnf', 'conf', 'config', 'css', 'haml', 'htaccess', 'htm', 'html', 'jade', 'js', 'json', 'log', 'markdown', 'md', 'mustache', 'php', 'pug', 'scss', 'tpl', 'ts', 'txt', 'xhtml', 'xml', 'yml' ]

+`excludeNonMatches`
+Prevents files with extensions that are not matched in `ext` option to be passed through the pipe.
+Defaults to 'false'

+`includeMatches`
+Allow files with extensions that are matched in `ext` option to be passed through the pipe when they already have the correct line endings.
+Defaults to 'false'

 ## Second Parameter: appendExt (string or array)